hutchip2/JRecipeShare/README.md

 JRecipeShare
 ============

-A Java-based database portal for creating accounts and sharing recipes.
+A Java-based database portal that uses JDBC for creating accounts and sharing recipes.

 Document Title: ‘Recipe’ How-To, Features, and Documentation
 Author: Paul Hutchinson